AlisonZa/ci-cd-machine-learning/README.md

 Look for the commit message related to the version you want to restore.

 2. Checkout the Desired Commit
 ```bash
 git checkout <commit_hash>
 ```

 3. Checkout the Desired Commit
 ```bash
 dvc checkout
 ```

-**This is will probably change your git status to detached HEAD, be sure to return it and to merge all the necessaries changes**
+**This is will probably change your git status to detached HEAD, be sure to return it and to merge all the necessary changes**

 ### DagsHub/MLFlow

-We are going to use DagsHub, so we can store our MLFlow Experiments in the Cloud,
+We are going to use DagsHub, so we can store our MLFlow Experiments in the Cloud.

 Create an account in dagshub, go to the home -> Create + -> New Repository -> Connect a repository -> GitHub -> Choose your repository -> Connect Repository